Scenic hikes to smash out in a morning

 Witches Falls formed Queensland’s first national park, gazetted in 1908 and this trail leads through the heritage rainforest of red cedar and eucalypts up to the Falls lookout.
 This 2.7km walk takes about 90 minutes but if you want to really get your heart pumping, take the Witches Falls Circuit for another 3km.
 Go after recent rain for the best waterfall views.

 Where to eat: Trek to the Tamborine Mountain Main Western Rd for heaps of food options.
-In particular, try the Elevation Café for wholesome homestyle eats or Drift for a creative global menu in the hinterland.
+In particular, try the Elevation Café for home-style eats or Drift for a creative global menu in the hinterland.
+Wander further down to Eagle Heights for fresh, wholesome and aesthetic dishes from Wild Plum Kitchen.

 For a gorgeous adventure through Mt Barney National Park, take the Lower Portals track.
 The walk is a little challenging, with gradients in places, and largely consists of ascending and descending ridges before you’ll find the views you came looking for.
 Post-rain is ideal as the Mt Barney Falls will swell and cascade just like your Instagram followers want them to.